pachyderm/pachyderm/doc/cookbook/splitting.md

 7,bob,bbb@place.com
 ```

-For more info see `pachctl put-header --help`
+For more info, such as how to delete a header/footer, see `pachctl put-header --help`.

 ## PG Dump / SQL Support